truemetal/vapor-heroku-auth-template/README.md

 * `Heroku` / `postgres` ready
 * `HTTPS` only, `HTTP` requests are rejected with 403 forbidden
-* `crypto.sh`: a script to quickly generate keys in Config/crypto.json
-* `fix-xcodeproj-warnings.rb`: a script to mute vapor & it's dependencies swift 4 related warnings
 * Pre-populated with 4 user accounts - `u1`, `u2`, `u3` and `u4`
 * * passwod is `123` - same for all of them
 * * comes with pre-populated access tokens - `u1 token`, `u2 token`, `u3 token` and `u4 token`